AngleProtocol/angle-docs/borrowing-module/vaults/README.md

 #### Oracle

 Angle Borrowing module uses Chainlink price feeds, and may sometimes also rely on on-chain data.
-For the case of WStETH for example, the protocol needs to call some functions of the StETH contract besides the Chainlink feeds to get the EUR price of WStETH.
+For the case of wstETH for example, the protocol needs to call some functions of the StETH contract besides the Chainlink feeds to get the EUR price of wstETH.

 ## Next